Virginia-iGEM/igem-wikibrick/wiki/README.md

   - Structure: Build Src -> Build Destination == Upload Source -> Upload Destination
   - Build srcs, build destinations, upload srcs and upload destinations are currently all separately defined in-script, should be defined in .json files.
   - Build destinations and upload sources should be made identical, they are currently the same.
+  - Should probably be labeled as projectdir -> staging/builddir -> pushtarget, or something similar
-- Eliminate code duplication in upload.js
+- Eliminate code duplication in upload.js between pushimages and pushcontent
-- Remove synchronous file read in relative2absolute.js
+- Eliminate synchronous file read in relative2absolute.js
 - Cache username and password when gulpfile runs so that user does not have to enter them twice for publish.
 - Decide whether or not to switch to [Bourbon Neat](https://goamplifi.com/5-reasons-we-chose-bourbonneat-over-foundation-or-bootstrap/) instead of Bootstrap.